allenhwkim/angularjs-google-maps/README.md

   * [Multiple Maps On A Page](https://rawgithub.com/allenhwkim/angularjs-google-maps/master/examples/multiple_maps_on_a_page.html)
   * [Index of Examples](https://rawgithub.com/allenhwkim/angularjs-google-maps/master/examples/index.html)

-To use it in your app, please include 'ngMap' as dependency to your app.
+To use it in your app, please include 'ngMap' as dependency.

    `var myApp = angular.module('myApp', ['ngMap']); `
+   `<html ng-app="myApp">`

 You will also have these three scope variables after these directives are initialized.

     * $scope.map